asacamano/appernetic-hugo-project/content/info/privacy.md

 You can send us feedback, which is processed using [Formspree](https://formspree.io/static/PrivacyPolicy.pdf).
 The feedback form is sent to Formspree, who turn it into an email and email it to our shared email address, transitiontaskforce@shambhala.org.

-## Website analytics

-Anonymous data about how many visitors we have and what they pages they visit.
-We use [Matomo](https://matomo.org/privacy-policy/) which seems to be a privacy-friendly way to get a sense of what users are doing on our website.

 ## Hosting

 [Firebase Hosting](https://firebase.google.com/support/privacy/) serves our web traffic for us, and they probably [collect](https://policies.google.com/privacy) some data about who visits sites they serve.